Have you ever thought that a ship and boat aren’t the same things?

 Well, we’ve just given you one word for it – vessel.
 We’ve repeated this term a few times throughout this post.

-Now, some people may argue that a vessel is a container for something, usually something liquid, and they would not be wrong.
-However, “vessel” also means“a watercraft bigger than a rowboat.”
-If you don’t know what you are looking at, then you may use the term “vessel.”
+Some may argue that a vessel is a container for something, usually something liquid, and they would not be wrong.
+However, “vessel” means“a watercraft bigger than a rowboat.”
+If you don’t know what you are looking at, you may use the term “vessel.”

-Another term we’ve used a couple of times earlier is “watercraft.”
+Another term we’ve used several times earlier is “watercraft.”
 Though the Merriam-Webster dictionary defines this term differently – as “ship” and “boat”– the terms “watercraft” and “vessel” are essentially the same thing.

 Final Words